Dagenham Heathway tube station: Location

 The station is named after the town of Dagenham in which it is located and the Heathway principal shopping street on which it is situated, in the London Borough of Barking and Dagenham.
+The station is served by London Buses routes 145, 173, 174, 175 and 364, providing connections to Barking, Beckton, Goodmayes, Harold Hill, Ilford, Leytonstone and Romford.

 Dagenham East station is 1.4 km to the east of the station and Becontree is 1.4 km to the west.
 It is 17.0 km along the line from in central London and 7.7 km from the eastern terminus at Upminster.
-The station is 10 miles and 36 chains down the line from Fenchurch Street.
+The station is 10 mi 36 chain down the line from Fenchurch Street.

-The station is served by London Buses routes 145, 173, 174, 175, 364 and school route 673, providing connections to Barking, Beckton, Goodmayes, Harold Hill, Ilford, Leytonstone and Romford.

 Services

-Dagenham Heathway station is on the District line in London fare zone 5.
-It is between Becontree to the west and Dagenham East to the east.
+The station is managed by London Underground.
+It is in London fare zone 5.
 The typical off-peak service from the station is 12 District line trains per hour to Upminster and 12 to Earl's Court, of which six continue to Ealing Broadway and six continue to Richmond.
 At peak periods the number of trains per hour increases to 15 and some trains continue from Earl's Court to Wimbledon.
 Services towards central London operate from approximately 05:00 to 00:00 and services to Upminster operate from approximately 05:45 to 01:30.
-With 4.83 million entries and exits in 2023, it ranked 127th busiest London Underground station.
+With 4.74 million entries and exits in 2025, it was ranked 130th busiest London Underground station.
 It was the busiest intermediate station between Barking and Upminster.